bloomberg/chromium.bb/src/docs/gpu/gpu_testing_bot_details.md

            trybots, ANGLE trybots, etc.).
 For example: <br>
            `gce_trusty_pair('gpu-fyi-try-linux-intel-exp')`.

-    1. Edit [vms.cfg] to add an entry for the new bot.
-Trybots should be added to the `luci.chromium.try` pool; see the configurations of other similar trybots to choose the machine type and number of bots.
-Waterfall bots should be added to the `luci.chromium.ci` pool, in the chromium.gpu / chromium.gpu.fyi block at the bottom, should use the second-smallest configuration (n1-standard-2), and should have only 1 associated VM.
+    1. Run [main.star] to regenerate `configs/chromium-swarm/bots.cfg` and
+        'configs/gce-provider/vms.cfg'.
+Double-check your work there.

-        Note that part of the difficulty here is choosing a zone.
-This should soon no longer be necessary per
-        [crbug.com/942301](http://crbug.com/942301), but consult with the Chrome
+        Note that previously [vms.cfg] had to be editted manually.
+Part of the difficulty was in choosing a zone.
+This should soon no longer be necessary per [crbug.com/942301](http://crbug.com/942301), but consult
-        Infra team to find out which of the [zones](https://cloud.google.com/compute/docs/regions-zones/) has
+        with the Chrome Infra team to find out which of the [zones](https://cloud.google.com/compute/docs/regions-zones/) has
         available capacity.

-    1. Run [main.star] to regenerate `configs/chromium-swarm/bots.cfg`.
-        Double-check your work there.
     1. Get this reviewed and landed.
 This step associates the VM or pool of VMs with the bot's name on the waterfall.